emo3/websrv/README.md

   WEB_RAM  = Ram of Server: 1024<br>
   WEB_CPU  = Number of CPUs: 1<br>
   WEB_IP   = IP address: 10.1.1.30<br>
+  Chef_Release = The version of Chef Client to use<br>
+  RepoDir = Full path directory on local system where the repos are stored<br>

 ### Platforms

 - Redhat 7.x+
+- CentOS 7.x+

 ### Chef